 - Participants shall at all times operate with fairness and respect toward the project administration, their fellow team members, the local staff of the Ethiopian mission, and all those who come to the clinic either to receive physical or spiritual healing.

-Clinic Team – Blue
+Administration Team – Blue

-Operation Team – Gray
+Operation Team – Brown

 Children’s Team – Purple

-Welfare Team – Green
+Medical Team – Green

 We plan to purchase the uniforms in the near future so please email your uniform size (S – Small, M – Medium, L – Large) as soon as possible.